arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 The same variable name is used to maintain variable relationship and simplicity with the Cloud variables that we have defined [here](#setting-up-the-iot-cloud) previously.

-Depending on the project's development requirements, you can add all the variables that will be used to exchange information with the IoT Cloud.
+Depending on the project's development requirements, you can add all the variables that will be used to exchange information with the Arduino IoT Cloud.

-We will now configure the Opta™ device's features to link all these shared variables.
+We will now configure Opta™ device's features to link all these shared variables.

 #### Analog Port Configuration